There are those who have a leg workout, then there are those who never skip leg day…

 After a leg workout your are left with what seems to be crippled legs – you can no longer properly walk, sit on a chair, and you avoid stairs at all costs.

-The quad (quadriceps femoris) is a large muscle group in front of the thigh that covers the front and sides of the femur.
+The quadriceps femoris is a large muscle group in front of the thigh that covers the front and sides of the femur.

-A mental cue I like to use when selecting exercises for this muscle group is the push/pull analogy that’s being used for the upper body.
+A mental cue to use when selecting exercises for this muscle group is the push/pull analogy that’s being used for the upper body.

 The four prevailing muscles in the quadriceps are:

-Having this in mind, we should note that squatting and its variations (such as the hack squat) will offer the most bang for the buck in training quads.
+Having this in mind, we should note that squatting and its variations will offer the most efficiency in training your quads.

 If you couple squatting with the leg press and/or the leg extensions machine you will get a pretty good workout for your quadriceps.

 The hamstring is located at the back of the thigh and is involved in knee flexion and hip extension.

 If the quadriceps are pushing muscles and all pushing movements will workout those muscles...